Development

 . activate # Windows: activate

-create a wiki instance and load sample data:
+• create a wiki instance and load help data and welcome pages:

 add more tools, exercise tools